Motor racing-Raikkonen positive for COVID-19, Kubica to stand in | Sports-Games

 The team wishes Kimi a speedy recovery," Alfa Romeo said in a statement.
 Raikkonen's participation at next weekend's Italian Grand Prix at Monza, the fastest track on the calendar and a home race for Alfa, is also in doubt as the Finn cannot return to the paddock until he receives a negative test.

-Kubica, who last raced in Formula One at the Abu Dhabi Grand Prix in 2019 with Williams, joined the Swiss-based team in 2020 and has been attending most races.
+Kubica, who last raced in Formula One at the Abu Dhabi Grand Prix in 2019 with Williams, joined the Swiss-based team in 2020 and has taken part in three free practice sessions so far this season.
 "Kimi is displaying no symptoms and is in good spirits.
 He has immediately entered isolation in his hotel.
 The team wishes Kimi a speedy recovery," Alfa Romeo said in a statement.

 Raikkonen's participation at next weekend's Italian Grand Prix at Monza, the fastest track on the calendar and a home race for Alfa, is also in doubt as the Finn cannot return to the paddock until he receives a negative test.
 "First we check on Monday," team boss Frederic Vasseur told Sky Sports television.
 "And we check with the local authorities in Italy but we are staying focused on this weekend first and then we'll see for Monza what we can do."